glotaran/TIMP/README.md

 David Nicolaides has contributed options for modeling reaction kinetics as described by kinetic theory models.
 Alessandro Marin has contributed testing and ideas for new options.
 Ilya Stepanenko has implemented PPViewer, a LabVIEW application for interactive exploration of data and model fit that is useful for examining TIMP datafiles and model fit output.
-The members of the biophysics group of the Department of Physics and Astronomy of the Vrije Universiteit Amsterdam have motivated much of TIMP's development.
+The members of the biophysics group of the Department of Physics and Astronomy of the Vrije Universiteit Amsterdam have motivated much of the development of TIMP.

-The TIMP package is currently maintained by Joris Snellenburg, who also created created and maintains the [Glotaran GUI for TIMP]((https://github.com/glotaran/glotaran-legacy)).
+The package is currently maintained by Joris Snellenburg, who also created and maintains the [Glotaran GUI for TIMP]((https://github.com/glotaran/glotaran-legacy)).